NuralySol/intro-to-markdown-lab./README.md

 # Writing a Function in JavaScript

-In JavaScript, functions are blocks of reusable code.
+In **JavaScript**, functions are blocks of reusable code.
 They allow you to bundle functionality, make it more readable, and avoid repetition.
-Here's a brief tutorial on writing an arrow function in JavaScript.
+Here's a brief tutorial on writing an arrow function in **JavaScript**.

 ## 1. Basic syntax